MaulikDave9/DEND-Data-Pipelines/README.md

     3. songs - song in music database
     4. artists - artists in music database
     5. time - timestamps of records in songplays

-songplays is a fact table and it has all the primary keys for other dimension tables - users, songs, artists, time.
-Look at the following diagram to see the columns and relationships between the tables.

 ![ERD1](images/ERD1.jpg)